 While InBody scans are safe for most individuals, there are certain groups or situations where the results may be less accurate, or the scan should be avoided:

-1. Pregnant Women : The small electrical current used during the scan, although generally safe, is not recommended for pregnant women.
+Pregnant Women : The small electrical current used during the scan, although generally safe, may wish to be avoided during pregnancy.

-1. Individuals with Pacemakers or Medical Implants: People with pacemakers or other electronic medical devices should avoid InBody scans, as the electrical current could potentially interfere with these devices.
+Individuals with Pacemakers: People with pacemakers should avoid InBody scans, as the electrical current could potentially interfere with these devices.

-1. Amputees : InBody scans may not provide accurate results for individuals with amputations, as the technology relies on measuring the balance of body composition in all limbs.
+Amputees : InBody scans may not provide accurate results for individuals with amputations, as the technology requires all four points of contact with the electrodes.

 Bringing it all Together